Hiking mount Gahinga

 If it is hot, please carry a hat to protect you from the strong sun rays.
 You may also need to carry some sunglasses too.
 Don’t spend much on this, bring your old pair.

-Besides the Mountain Gorilla (which is so big for any eye to miss), the trail to the top of Mount gahinga offers you an opportunity into the birds of Gahinga.
+Besides the Mountain Gorilla (which is so big for any eye to miss), the trail to the top of Mount Gahinga offers you an opportunity into the birds of Gahinga.
 A pair of binoculars might be helpful.

 This is an extra optional item but we strongly advise all our clients to take a porter on the Hike up Gahinga for it’s an indirect contribution to the welfare of those locals that live around the Gahinga hence its continued protection.
 Besides providing some household income, the hike up Gahing can be strenuous and thus you will need someone to give you a push or a pull on the way to the top.